Murilo Rangel

-Murilo Rangel Barbosa (born 1 August 1991), known as Murilo Rangel, is a Brazilian footballer who plays as an attacking midfielder for Cuiabá.
+Murilo Rangel Barbosa (born 1 August 1991), known as Murilo Rangel, is a Brazilian footballer who plays as an attacking midfielder.

 Previously he has represented Paraná and Londrina in Campeonato Brasileiro Série B.

 Although born in Brazil, Murilo Rangel made his professional debut in Uruguay, for Liverpool Fútbol Club, coming on as a substitute in a 2011 Primera División Clausura game against Racing Club de Montevideo on 20 February 2011.